Both Use Cases and User Stories refer to user requirements that describe what users will be able to do using a system.

 By having realistic priorities, we will be able to help developers produce maximum value at the lowest cost and in a timely manner.

-It is the joint prioritization that forms the basis for success in agile projects.
+Joint prioritization forms the basis for success in agile projects.
 This makes it possible for developers to deliver useful software as quickly as possible.

-User stories will allow us to better understand the user, and thus make us deliver software that meets their needs.
+User stories will allow us to understand the user better and thus make us deliver software that meets their needs.

 Otherwise, implementing the software makes absolutely no sense.
 Every business, including digital business, should put the customer/user first.